ywt26/AssetPricing_project/README.md

 * `bbm.bivalue(self, path = 10000, wholeyear = 256)`calculates the option value using Monte Carlo Simulation, variable `wholeyear` is the total number of trading days in a year, it usually takes __360__ or __256__ for simplicity.

 ## Motivation
+This package has been developed to summarize three typical models/methods for option pricing.

 ## Usage